stidsborg/Cleipnir.ResilientFunctions/README.md

 }
 ```

-*Testing:*
+<ins>Testing:</ins>
-It is simple to test a resilient function as it is just a matter of creating an instance of the type containing the resilient function and invoking the method.
+It is simple to test a resilient function as it is just a matter of creating an instance of the type containing the resilient function and invoking the method in question.

 Verifying that the order processing fails on a retry if a request in a previous invocation has been sent to the logistics service but no reply received yet can be accomplished as follows: